carueda/cfg/readme.md

 # `@Cfg`

 Implemented using [Scalameta](http://scalameta.org/),
-`@Cfg` is a [Typesafe Config](https://github.com/typesafehub/config) wrapper that allows to:
+`@Cfg` is a [Typesafe Config](https://github.com/typesafehub/config) wrapper that allows to specify the schema of your application or library configuration using plain old case classes and inner vals and objects.
-- specify the configuration of your application or library using case classes and inner vals and objects;
+It generates an `apply(c: com.typesafe.config.Config)` method in the companion object to instantiate your case class with a given Typesafe Config object.
-- access concrete configurations in a type-safe manner while enjoying the code completion, navigation, and refactoring capabilities of your IDE.
+With `@Cfg` you enjoy type safety all the way from config spec to config access, as well as, of course, all the typical IDE features including code completion, navigation, and refactoring.

 `$Cfg` supports all types handled by Typesafe Config, which, in Scala, are simply represented with the standard types